Akhathuto/Edgtec-Projects/README.md

 ## About EDGTEC

 At **EDGTEC**, we are a passionate team of developers, designers, and AI researchers on a mission to democratize creativity.
+Based in South Africa, EDGTEC is a proud **100% black youth-owned enterprise** committed to innovation and empowerment.
 We believe that technology should be a partner in the creative process, amplifying human imagination, not replacing it.
 Our goal is to build a future where anyone, regardless of their technical expertise, can transform their ideas into professional-quality creations.

+### Company Details
+- **Legal Name:** EDGTEC
+- **Company Registration Number:** 2025/534716/07
+- **CSD Supplier Number:** MAAA1626554

 ---